exakat/exakat-docs/Reference/Reports.rst

 The title of the analysis is listed on the left, and the analysis short name is listed on the right, for further documentation.

-This analysis uses Analysis as default rule.
+This analysis uses "Analysis" as default rule.
 It may otherwise configured with the -T option.